cybervoid/GoRepository/LanguageBasics/readme.md

 15. [Concurrency](basics/concurrency.go) - includes general concurrency, race conditions, mutex, atomicity
 16. [Channels](basics/channels.go) - includes unbuffered channels, multi channels, semaphores,
 17. [Structs](./basics/structs.go) - more in-depth information on the topic of structs
 18. [Structs and Interfaces](./basics/structs_and_interfaces.go) - A code file for better understanding how structs and interfaces are used in combination with each other.
-Code is loosely based on this [Youtube Video](https://www.youtube.com/watch?v=6jY_yU8gPOE) by Jelou odsa
+Code is loosely based on a combination of this [Youtube Video](https://www.youtube.com/watch?v=6jY_yU8gPOE) by Jelou odsa and this ["Go by Example - Interfaces"](https://gobyexample.com/interfaces) resource.
 Example 2 - Variables
 ```
 var aa int32  = 12